From our Chairman Joseph Sellers, Jr.

 Dear Brothers, Sisters and Industry Leaders:

-A couple months ago we announced the NPF’s Variable Benefit Accrual Rate (VBAR) would remain at 1.25% for 2016 hours.
+We just announced the NPF’s Variable Benefit Accrual Rate (VBAR) would be 0.50% for 2018 hours.
 VBAR is determined based on the average investment returns of the previous three years as stated in the prior year’s actuarial valuation.
-For 2016, we used the average of the returns for 2012 (11.98%), 2013 (20.56%) and 2014 (6.12%), which is 12.89%.
-Based on the formula detailed in the Plan, when the average of the three years is equal to or exceeds 10%, then the VBAR is 1.25%.
-For previous Plan years, the VBAR was 1.25% in 2015 and it was 0.75% for 2014.
+For 2018, we used the average of the returns for 2014 (6.12%), 2015 (-0.42%), and 2016 (8.08%) which is 4.59%.
+Based on the formula detailed in the Plan, when the average of the three year exceeds 0% but is lower than 6.5%, then the VBAR is 0.50%.
+For previous Plan years, the VBAR was 1% in 2017, 1.25% in 2016 and 2015 and it was 0.75% for 2014.
+An average over 5 years of 0.95%.
 This plan feature was designed to adjust benefits in reaction to the market.
 When returns are good, the VBAR is at the top of the scale.
 Likewise, lower returns will move the VBAR lower on the scale.

 Joseph Sellers, Jr.